IFRC DISASTER

 HOW IS IT FUNDED?

-IFRC-DREF functions as a pooled fund, supported by various donors, which facilitates rapid funding decisions closely aligned with humanitarian needs.
+IFRC-DREF is a pooled fund supported by various donors, which allows fast, needs-based funding decisions closely aligned with humanitarian needs.

-In 2022, the establishment of the IFRC-DREF Council further enhanced the fund's governance.
+In 2022, the IFRC-DREF Council was established to enhance governance and provide strategic guidance.
 This independent advisory body is dedicated to offering strategic insight and advice on the fund's management and performance.
 Learn more about IFRC-DREF council here.

 IFRC-DREF Council Members